 More and more people are reading comic books and manga.
 Especially the latter which comes from Japan.
 Since manga is imported, it is understandable that fully translating it into another language requires a lot of work.

 It is not just the text in the bubbles.
-No, typesetting, cleaning, readjusting, etc. are all very delicate tasks and you need to be quite good at graphic design to not screw up.
+No, typesetting, cleaning, readjusting, etc. are all very delicate tasks and you need to know how to make a comic book and be quite good at graphic design to not screw up.

 Idea #7: Video Editing